alexlyul/WebpackCustomDeployPlugin/README.md

  Webpack custom deploy plugin
 ============================

-Once webpack generates a bundle you can deploy it or do anything with its content.
+As soon as webpack generated a bundle you can deploy it or do anything with its content.
-This plugin saves your time because you do not need any watchers and reading from hard drive.
+This plugin saves you some time because you do not need any watchers or reading from hard drive.

  Example usage
 --------------------------------